 Not surprisingly, both of these efforts amounted to nothing.
 However, they went on to state “our night in the pub proved to be anything but uneventful.”
 They claimed that “throughout the night we experienced a mixture of emotions and body temperatures, ranging from warm and calm to cold and uneasy.
 At nineteen minutes past midnight, we were chatting away when suddenly the main internal door into the bar swung open and slammed immediately shut!”
 They also claimed to experience a “paralysis” when sleeping.

 But did they of course witness the purported figure of a barman hanging himself?
 Unfortunately not.
-Even if the ghost is not real, one must hope that the pub itself will “come back from the dead” and one day reopen again.
-Although its profitability is proving a challenge, it is nonetheless of too great a historical interest to be demolished and lost.
+Even if the ghost is not real, we can take comfort in the fact this pub successfully “came back from the dead” and reopened again.
+It is after all, too great a historical interest to be demolished and lost.